State / Territory Benefits - Mississippi

 Mississippi Veterans Memorial Cemetery: Burial in the Mississippi Veterans Memorial Cemetery is open to all members of the Armed Forces and Veterans who have met the minimum service duty requirements and have been discharged under honorable conditions.
 Their Spouses, Widow or Widower, minor Children and under certain conditions, unmarried adult Children are also eligible for burial.
-Eligible Spouses may be buried, even if they predecease the Veteran.
-Members of reserve components of the Armed Forces who die while on active duty, or while performing training duty, or who have 20 years of service in reserve components of the Armed Forces credible to retire pay, may also be eligible for burial.
+Burial for Veterans is at no cost unless the burial involves re-internment from another cemetery and the VA burial allowance has previously been paid.
+Eligible Spouses and dependent Children may be buried for an internment fee of $450.00, even if they predecease the Veteran.
+Members of reserve components of the Armed Forces who die while on active duty, while performing training duty, or who have 20 years of service in reserve components of the Armed Forces credible to retire pay, may also be eligible for burial.

-the following services are provided for eligible Veterans, Spouses and dependent (if eligible):
+The following services are provided for eligible Veterans, Spouses and dependents (if eligible):

 Veterans Health Administration